pothitos/naxos/manual/README.md

 Data-type `NsInt` can at least represent the integers that can be represented by data-type `long`.
-The minimum value that an `NsInt` can hold, equals to the constant `NsMINUS_INF` and the maximum equals to `NsPLUS_INF`.
+The minimum value that an `NsInt` can hold, equals to the constant `NsMINUS_INF`, and the maximum equals to `NsPLUS_INF`.
 (The maximum value of the unsigned data-type `NsUInt` is `NsUPLUS_INF`.)

-The minimum of a domain must be strictly greater than `NsMINUS_INF` and the maximum value must be strictly less than `NsPLUS_INF`, as those constants represent infinity, as we will see below.
+The minimum of a domain must be strictly greater than `NsMINUS_INF`, and the maximum value must be strictly less than `NsPLUS_INF`, as those constants represent infinity, as we will see below.